 The Eastern Docklands consists of several man-made islands interconnected by bridges.
 This historic Dutch shipping location is one of the biggest post-war building projects in Amsterdam along the IJ river, with approximately 8,500 new homes.
 The area now offers comfortable houses in an up-market neighbourhood close to the ring and city centre.

 At the end of the 17th century, the Plantage was where middle-class Amsterdammers could purchase gardens and build garden houses.
 Today's area remains true to its heritage: Plantage is a quiet, leafy area that is home to the city's botantical gardens and zoo.
 Expats have discovered the spacious, grand buildings and the relative peace on offer that make this a desirable place to live.

 Affordable expat rentals

-Bos en Lommer is an up-and-coming neighbourhood close to the Westerpark with easy access to the ring road.
+Bos en Lommer is an up-and-coming area close to the Westerpark with easy access to the ring road.
 Many of the buildings here are four-story apartment blocks and it is possible to find reasonable rental prices.
-The neighbourhood is scheduled for wide-scale urban renewal, which will likely push housing prices up.
+This area of Amsterdam is scheduled for wide-scale urban renewal, which will likely push housing prices up.